 - The exercise sets are individual: even though discussion with your peers is encouraged, you have to provide your own personal solution to each problem. - The solutions to some problems can possibly be found by searching in math books other than the main course book.
-Try to avoid such practice: the only way to understand the topics in the course is by working hard on the problems by yourself. - To prove statements in the exercises, use only the definitions or results proven (not those given as exercises) in the lectures.
+Avoid such practice: the only way to understand the topics in the course is by working hard on the problems by yourself. - To prove statements in the exercises, use only the notation, definitions and results proven (not those given as exercises) in the lectures.